 - DON’T WASH YOUR HAIR.
-Especially if you have long hair, go as long as you can without washing it.
+Especially if you have long hair, go as long as possible without washing it.
 You can use dry shampoo in between washings.
-Also, get your hair used to not being washed.
-Everyone’s hair is a little different, but usually, you can train your scalp to produce less oil by slowly moving out your washes.
+Also, get your hair accustomed to not being washed.
+Everyone’s hair is a little different, but usually, you can train your scalp to produce less oil by slowly increasing the time between washes.
 When you skip hair shampoo and conditioning, you can cut your water usage by a significant percentage.

 - USE A WATER-SAVING SHOWERHEAD.
 Invest in a water-saving showerhead such as this one from Oxygenics.
 These showerheads provide a lower gallon-per-minute rate while increasing water pressure.
 A button on the showerhead to turn the water to a trickle makes it easier to take a navy shower.

 - CATCH UNUSED SHOWER WATER.
 Use a collapsible tub to catch the shower water that runs while waiting for the heated water.
-Use it to wash dishes or flush the toilet.
+Use this water to flush the toilet or wash dishes.

 Thoughts on Drinking Water

-You can also bring extra drinking water to save water in your tanks.
-You can purchase gallon jugs or use a water dispenser and bottle exchange at places like Walmart.
+You can bring extra drinking water to save water in your tanks.
+Purchase gallon jugs or use a water dispenser and bottle exchange at places like Walmart.

 We personally don’t like the plastic waste of buying packaged water, so instead, we transfer extra water stored in our collapsible water totes to our water tank.
-We use an Acuva water purifying system combined with a ClearSource water filtration system to provide clean drinking water.
+We use an Acuva water purifying system installed under the kitchen sink combined with an exterior ClearSource water filtration system to provide clean drinking water.

 3. Research Boondocking Camping Spots